-- Always act in a respectful and courtesy manner, regardless of the type of behavior that is being reciprocated by the parent/carer.
+- Always act in a respectful and courtesy manner, regardless of the type of behaviour that is being reciprocated by the parent/carer.

-- Ensure that the parent/carer is aware of/remind them of the DECD Policy and Procedures for Parent Concerns and Complaints, and that it should be adhered to – provide a copy of the Policy/Procedures if necessary.
+- Ensure that the parent/carer is aware of/remind them of the Department’s Policy and Procedures for Parent Concerns and Complaints and that it should be adhered to – provide a copy of the Policy/Procedures if necessary.

 - Notify your Education Director (ED) in writing of the issue/s, confirming details of all communication thus far.

 - Make full detailed notes of all interactions with the parent/carer.

 - Take screen shots of all comments/posts on social media and NEVER respond on social media.

 - Never meet with the parent/carer on your own – there should always be a witness who should also make full detailed notes.

 - Do not engage in verbal communication with them, insist on everything being in writing – likewise, all responses from you should be in writing (depending on the nature of the communication it should be reviewed by your ED before being sent).